Microplastics in tributaries of the Upper Ganga River

 Sampling site

 A total of 22 water and sediment samples were collected from different locations of tributaries (Suswa, Bindal and Rispana) of the River Ganga situated in the Dehradun region of Uttarakhand, India.
-Doon valley has sporadic Himalayan ranges with outer Himalayan ranges in the south, the Ganga in the east and River Yamuna in the west.
+Doon Valley has sporadic Himalayan ranges, with the outer Himalayan ranges in the south, the Ganga in the east, and the River Yamuna in the west.

 River Suswa originates from a spring in the Gohro forest ranges.
 The urban stretch of Suswa is about 36 km and it receives massive urban effluent when passing through the urban areas in Dehradun.
 River Rispana originates from the foothills of the Mussoorie range of Shivalik Himalaya and the main stretch of this river is about 12.57 km.
 Rispana acts as one of the main sources of surface water for irrigation and groundwater recharge in Dehradun.

-River Bindal flows through the densely populated urban area of Dehradun and carries a huge amount of untreated urban sewage and water from untapped urban drains originating from adjoined urban and forest areas.
+The River Bindal flows through the densely populated urban area of Dehradun and carries a huge amount of untreated urban sewage and water from untapped urban drains originating from adjoining urban and forest areas.
 River Bindal joins the Suswa at Mothrawala before the merger with the River Ganga.

-The water sample was collected in pre-acidic washed 500 mL plastic bottles while grab samples of sediments were collected through a customized sediment sampler and then packed in a plastic zip-lock pouch.
-Samples were stored in the icebox and transported to the laboratory and were stored at 4 °C as described in standard protocol for water analysis (APHA, 2005).
+The water sample was collected in pre-acidic washed 500 mL plastic bottles, while grab samples of sediments were collected through a customised sediment sampler and then packed in a plastic zip-lock pouch.
+Samples were stored in the icebox, transported to the laboratory and were stored at 4 °C as described in standard protocol for water analysis (APHA, 2005).
 Water temperature, pH and electrical conductivity (EC) were recorded on-site using field probes.

-This study recorded four types of microplastics i.e., fibers, fragments, pellets and films with an average abundance of 37%, 38%, 18% and 7% in sediment and 36.66%, 39.04%, 17.66% and 6.61% in water, respectively.
-River water and sediment microplastic load did not show any respective significant variations among different rivers for shape types.
+This study recorded four types of microplastics, i.e., fibres, fragments, pellets, and films, with an average abundance of 37%, 38%, 18%, and 7% in sediment and 36.66%, 39.04%, 17.66%, and 6.61% in water, respectively.
+River water and sediment microplastic load did not show any significant variations among different rivers for shape types.

 This research estimates a load of microplastic in water and sediments of disappearing tributaries (Suswa, Rispana and Bindal) of the River Ganga at Dehradun, India.
-The water and sediment samples were collected from 22 locations and analyzed for microplastic occurrence and characterizations (size, shape, polymer types, and colour abundances) and physicochemical parameters as well.
+The water and sediment samples were collected from 22 locations and analysed for microplastic occurrence and characterisations (size, shape, polymer types, and colour abundances) and physicochemical parameters as well.

 The average microplastic load was found to be in the ranges of 7200–16,400 items/kg in sediments and 2800–4200 items/L in water in the studied sites.
 The highest microplastic load occurred in Suswa followed by, Rispana and Bindal.
 ATR-FTIR analysis revealed polyethylene (PE) and polypropylene (PP) as the dominant polymer groups of microplastic in the studied sites.

-Fibers/ threads (41%) were the dominant shapes found in water samples while fragments (38%) were in the case of sediment.
-White and black colour microplastic occurred in the highest amount in both water and sediments.
-Principle component analysis suggested the mixing of urban runoff and sewage as the major contributors of microplastic s in studied tributaries.
+Fibres and threads (41%) were the dominant shapes found in water samples, while fragments (38%) were in the case of sediment.
+White and black-coloured microplastics occurred in the highest amounts in both water and sediments.
+Principle component analysis suggested the mixing of urban runoff and sewage as the major contributors to microplastic s in studied tributaries.

 In summary, illegal dumping of urban solid waste in river catchment areas, human encroachment near the river sides, direct disposal of sewage and industrial effluents, etc. could be a major source of microplastics in such urban rivers.